esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 ### Cluster status

-To see if newly added node is properly clustered or to see how the cluster looks like following commands can be useful. (on any running node in the cluster)
+To see if newly added node is properly clustered or to see how the cluster looks like,the following commands can be useful (on any running node in the cluster).

 ```bash
 mongooseimctl mnesia info | grep "running db nodes"